 Macron’s visit

-In vision statement on India-France relations, free Indo-Pacific was emphasized
+In the vision statement on India-France relations, a free Indo-Pacific was emphasized

-- The Indian navy has good relation with US Pacific command which reaches up to the Bay of Bengal.
-But US Central command which is up to Arabian sea has good relation with Pakistan.
-Here India can partner with French navy (according to Rakesh Sood).
+- The Indian navy has good relations with the US Pacific command which reaches up to the Bay of Bengal.
+But the US Central Command which is up to the Arabian Sea has good relations with Pakistan.
+Here India can partner with the French navy (according to Rakesh Sood).

 - A Joint vision statement on free Indo-Pacific is aimed at countering Chinese hegemony in the region.